 To see how these films incorporated historical irony, we need to look at the original scripts, which we imported with StudioBinder's screenwriting software.

 Let historical irony hit your hero

 At the end of The Social Network, Mark Zuckerberg finds himself alone, reaching out to someone he once had a connection with — perhaps the only person he ever had a chance connecting to.
-The metaphor and use of historical irony in this scene is exquisitely executed.
+The metaphor and use of irony in this scene is exquisitely executed.